The Count of Monte Cristo (1934 film): Plot

 First to be brought to justice is Mondego.
-While the French ambassador to Albania, Mondego gained renown for his bravery in an unsuccessful defence of Ali Pasha.
+While being the French ambassador to Albania, Mondego gained renown for his bravery in an unsuccessful defense of Ali Pasha.
 Dantès arranges a ball to "honour" his enemy, then arranges to have him exposed publicly as the one who betrayed Ali Pasha to his death at the hands of the Turks.
 Unaware of the count's role in his disgrace, Mondego goes to him for advice.
 Dantès reveals his identity and they engage in a duel; Dantès wins, but spares Mondego, who returns home and commits suicide.

 Next is Danglars, now the most influential banker in Paris.
 Dantès uses his services to buy and sell shares, sharing tips he receives from his informants.
 When these turn out to be infallibly profitable, Danglars bribes a man to send him copies of messages to Dantès.
 Greed leads him to invest all of his money on the next report, just as Dantès had planned.
 When the tip proves to be false, Danglars is bankrupted.
 Dantès reveals his true identity to Danglars, who is left penniless and insane.

-However, there are unexpected complications that threaten Dantès' carefully conceived plans.
+However, there are unexpected complications that threaten Dantès' plans.
 Albert Mondego learns of his involvement in his father's downfall and challenges him to a duel.
-Mercedes, who had recognized her former lover upon their first meeting, begs him not to kill her son.
+Mercedes, who had recognized Dantès upon their first meeting, begs him not to kill Albert.
 He agrees.
-Albert deliberately changes his aim because his mother has told him who Monte Cristo really is, and the duel ends without injury.
+Albert deliberately changes his aim because Mercedes has told him who Monte Cristo really is, and the duel ends without injury.

 De Villefort has risen to the high office of State Attorney.
 Dantès sends him information about his true identity and activities, which leads to his arrest and trial.
-At first, Dantès refuses to testify, in order to shield de Villefort's daughter Valentine (Irene Hervey), who is in love with Albert.
+At first, Dantès refuses to testify, to shield de Villefort's daughter Valentine, who is in love with Albert.
 When she learns of it, she urges him to defend himself.
 Dantès does so, providing evidence of de Villefort's longstanding corruption.

-At last, with all of his enemies destroyed, Dantès is reunited with Mercedes.
+With all of his enemies destroyed, Dantès is reunited with Mercedes.